 Now more than ever, we are all facing major challenges.
-Life is full many aspects that need to be resolved as we go along.
+Life is full of many aspects that need to be resolved as we go along.

 Our basic needs must be fulfilled as a first step.
 Some of these basic needs are food, shelter, love, health, etc. It is easy to mention these and some more but being able to address all of them simultaneously in a proper way has always been challenging.

 For example, to be able to resolve food, shelter, and health, as a starter, we need to be able to produce the right level of income.
 At the same time, it’s not all about work and money and is also about balancing our life.
 However, work has become by itself an ever-changing target.
-For decades, jobs have been shifting from the traditional manufacturing, hard goods to more intellectual, service-oriented jobs.
+For decades, jobs have been shifting from traditional manufacturing, hard goods to more intellectual, service-oriented jobs.
 These shifts are now happening at a higher speed and require retraining, keeping up with new technology and on many occasions changing jobs that are completely different in nature.

 As we also include family dynamics that are being affected by how each family member in turn is affected, this becomes an additional complexity.
-Children have been challenged to attend continues hours of schooling by sitting in front of a screen and not being able to socialize.
+Children have been challenged to attend continuous hours of schooling by sitting in front of a screen and not being able to socialize.
 There are many questions as to the long-term effects of the educational and socialization skills gap that this might have.
 Short term, however, children’s socialization has also suffered and many children, as well as adults, are affected by mental health issues because of this

 Now we are currently facing additional elements such as housing demands and inflation.